CurtisLuu/BoothBrain/README.md

 # 🏈 BoothBrain - Advanced Sports Analytics Platform

-A comprehensive AI-powered sports analytics platform featuring real-time game analysis, team management, interactive chat, and advanced PDF editing capabilities.
+A comprehensive AI-powered sports analytics platform featuring real-time game analysis, support for announcer reports, and a personal AI football analyst willing to help at any time.

 ## 🚀 Features